 When you are 25 weeks pregnant, your baby is drinking the amniotic fluid, which is actually quite healthy and contains carbohydrates, salt, proteins and lipids for example.

 Your uterus is now the size of a soccer ball.
 How about your hubby, is he gaining a small baby belly as well?
 Learn about the most common sympathy pregnancy symptoms in men here.

-This would be one of the busiest weeks for your baby since the spinal structures begin to form and a lot of lung developments are taking place.
+This is one of the busiest weeks for your baby since the spinal structures begins to form and a lot of lung developments are taking place.
 By this time, your baby has 33 rings, 150 joints, and 1000 ligaments.

 Aside from lung developments, your baby’s nostrils begin to open, though they are still plugged up with amniotic fluid.

 Your uterus is the size of a soccer ball.
 Because of your growing uterus, it can place pressure on your back as well as on your pelvis.
 This is the reason why you will experience periodic shooting pains in areas like your lower back and legs.

 If you experience this, you have to take a rest, warm bath, or you can apply a cold compress to the area.
 You can also try using a maternity support belt, like this one, which provides good help for some pregnant women.

 Common problems during this period are possible development of hemorrhoids, which are actually varicose veins.
 The size can be as small as a raisin or it can go as large as a grapefruit (OK, that’s not common, promise…).
 Fifty percent of pregnant women experience hemorrhoids to some degree.
 It is due to the fact that the uterus is enlarging and there is an increase of blood flow to the pelvic area, which causes the veins of the rectal walls to swell.